orllewin/LDWH/README.md

 # LDWH: Long Distance Walk Helper

 A project that generates Android apps that help plan destinations and stopping points along long distance hiking paths, it also acts as a back-up to physical maps and gives you confidence you're on track.
-The key feature is a simple calculation that measures distances along the path that was missing in other apps.
+The key feature is a simple calculation that measures distances along the path that was missing in various other apps.

 ## Build instructions